ietf-wg-idr/RFC4271bis/rfc4271bis.md

 A TCP connection is formed between two systems.
 They exchange messages to open and confirm the connection parameters.

-The initial data flow is the portion of the BGP routing table that is allowed by the export policy, called the Adj-Ribs-Out (see {{rib}}).
+The initial data flow (sometimes called "initial convergence") is the portion of the BGP routing table that is allowed by the export policy, called the Adj-Ribs-Out (see {{rib}}).
 Incremental updates are sent as the routing tables change.
 BGP does not require a periodic refresh of the routing table.
 To allow local